How Do You Audit a Web3 Funnel When Wallet Connect Does Not Lead to First On-Chain Action?

 3. Validate retention: once someone does the first action, cohort them by “second action within X days” so you can separate curiosity from actual product value.

 One thing that surprisingly worked: a super short guided onboarding checklist (3 steps, nothing fancy).
 It reduced confusion and nudged people from “connected” to “did the thing.”
-In our case, connect → first action improved noticeably after that.
+In our case, the biggest change was not more traffic.
+It was fewer confused users after wallet connect, because they finally understood what action they were signing and why it mattered.

 • Angela R